CiscoISE/terraform-provider-ciscoise/docs/data-sources/tacacs_server_sequence.md

 subcategory: ""
 description: |-
   It performs read operation on TacacsServerSequence.
-  - This data source allows the client to get a TACACS server sequence by name.
-  - This data source allows the client to get a TACACS server sequence by ID.
-  - This data source allows the client to get all the TACACS server sequences.
+  This data source allows the client to get a TACACS server sequence by name.This data source allows the client to get a TACACS server sequence by ID.This data source allows the client to get all the TACACS server sequences.
 ---

 # ciscoise_tacacs_server_sequence (Data Source)